-For the quickest and most accurate processing, students are encouraged to complete the FAFSA online at www.fafsa.ed.gov.
+For the quickest and most accurate processing, students are encouraged to complete the FAFSA online at www.fafsa.ed.gov (Follow this link for a Spanish version of the FAFSA).
 The University of Virginia's school code for the FAFSA is 003745.
 Graduate students must apply each year for federal aid.
 Do not complete the CSS Financial Aid Profile as this will delay the processing of your financial aid application.

-Once we receive and review all of your information, including any departmental awards and your enrollment, we will post your award information in the Finances section of your Student Center in the SIS, detailing your financial aid package.
-For instructions on how to view your award, please click here.
+Once we receive and review all of your information, including any departmental awards and your enrollment, we will post your award information in the Finance Center section of your SIS account, detailing your financial aid package.
+Instructions on how to view your award can be found by following this link.

 Depending on availability of funds, graduate students may also receive up to $5,000 in a Federal Work-Study award for the academic year.

 Federal Financial Aid & Cost of Attendance Limits

 If you receive federal aid, that the total of all financial assistance, including loans, work study, departmental awards, tuition remission, and health insurance assistance cannot exceed the estimated cost of attendance.

 Exceeding the cost of attendance has several undesirable consequences, including the delay of refunds to students and/or requiring students to repay money that was previously given to them.
 In an effort to prevent excess funding situations, our office must wait until the departmental awarding is completed before we can award your federal financial aid.

 Since many departments complete their awarding later in the summer, your federal financial aid award may not be posted until early August.
 It is in the best interest of all to avoid an excess funding situation, so we appreciate your patience in this process.

 Important Reminders Regarding Federal Aid